shimulH/nearby-places/README.md

 - Material-UI : Faster development, popular and well documented
 - LogRocket : Popular, includes necessary features for production log and track the projects

+This project also includes `axios` which is more customizable and gives all the methods to work with the api requests.
+This project has centralised error handling method for apis using `snacbar`.
+We can write methods for handling all types of error and only show them (using `snackbar`) to the user when necessary.

 ## Structure

 ```